 If a villain is urging that no one will ever know, three responses are possible, depending on the hero's character:

 - "I'll know."
-(The hero can't live with himself if he fails this test.)
+(The hero can't live with themself if they fail this test.)

 - "God/Heaven/the gods/[my dead loved one(s)] will know."
-(The hero doesn't feel he's really in the dark.
+(The hero doesn't feel like they're really in the dark.
 Often overlaps with #1, if the hero's devoutly religious.)

 - "You'll know."
-(Vaguely anti-heroic: the hero can't live with the thought of his enemy winning in any way, he realizes the villain will now have something to blackmail him with, or he simply wants to deny the villain even the smallest of victories over him out of spite.)
+(Vaguely anti-heroic: the hero can't live with the thought of their enemy winning in any way, they realise the villain will now have something to blackmail them with, or they simply want to deny the villain even the smallest of victories over them out of spite.)

-The usual Aesop of this trope revolves around the idea that anyone can do the right thing when all the attention is placed on them and it would be inconvenient to do so, but it takes real strength of character—and heroism—to do the heroic thing when no one is watching and there's nothing to lose.
+The usual Aesop of this trope revolves around the idea that anyone can do the right thing when all the attention is placed on them and it would be inconvenient not to do so, but it takes real strength of character and heroism to do the heroic thing when no one is watching and there's nothing to lose.
 This may carry an unfortunate implication that most humans aren't bastards only when Big Brother Is Watching.

-Compare and contrast the villainous version; the villain has achieved everything he set out to do, has wealth and power beyond his imagination, and is perhaps even ready to settle down with someone they genuinely and unselfishly love.
-Then they realize that their actions cross a line—believing utterly that what they have done is unforgivable and a HeelFace Turn probably won't even work—and they give it all up to fight for Good anyway.
+Compare and contrast the villainous version; the villain has achieved everything they set out to do, has wealth and power beyond their imagination, and is perhaps even ready to settle down with someone they genuinely and unselfishly love.
+Then they realize that their actions cross a line believing utterly that what they have done is unforgivable and a HeelFace Turn probably won't even work and they give it all up to fight for Good anyway.
 Also see Undercover When Alone.

 - Hadestown has a few songs about this, but "Hey Little Songbird" and "When The Chips Are Down" probably fit the trope best.